 However, for everyone else looking to acquire European citizenship through other avenues, they should be warned in advance that it is not an easy process.
 In almost all cases it will require a combination of time, money, and effort.

-There are extensive background checks and stringent requirements to qualify (such as fulfilling physical presence requirements to maintain residency, learning the language and culture, etc.).
+There are extensive record and background checks and stringent requirements to qualify (such as fulfilling physical presence requirements to maintain residency, documents, income, learning the language and culture, etc.).
 Even after a lengthy naturalisation process, there are no guarantees of finally being successful in becoming a full citizen.

 For the reasons mentioned above, it is worth considering the alternative options available.
 Aside from being easier, there is a good chance that some of these alternatives would be just as well suited to your particular needs, if not even better.
 If you can not get citizenship through marriage, descent or naturalization then the last option is through investment.

 There are many countries which offer much easier access to permanent residency and/or second citizenship which are cheaper and quicker than the Malta or Portugal programs many of which are found in the Caribbean.
 These countries offer good Tier B passports which are often perfectly sufficient, especially for those who already own a Tier A passport from a major nation such as the US, Australia, or Canada.